austintgriffith/token-subscription/README.md

 # Token Subscription Service

-Using preapproved ERC20 tokens in combination with meta transactions to create reoccurring subscriptions on the Ethereum blockchain with as little burdon on the subscriber as possbile.
+Uses pre-approved ERC20 tokens in combination with meta transactions to create recurring subscriptions on the Ethereum blockchain with as little burden on the subscriber as possible.

 ## Abstract

 A _publisher_ provides an ongoing service to multiple _subscribers_ and wishes to receive compensation on a periodic interval.
 The _publisher_ can deploy a lightweight _subscription contract_ to represent their service.
 Then, the _publisher_ sends _subscribers_ a link to terms which they sign as a single, off-chain meta transaction.
-This meta transaction is sent to the _publisher_ and/or a third party network that is otherwise incentivized.
+This meta transaction is sent to the _publisher_ and/or a third party network that is incentivized with a _gasToken_.

 Immediately, and repeatedly after the agreed upon the period, the single meta transaction becomes valid using a timestamp or block number nonce (instead of a traditional replay attack nonce).
 The single, signed meta transaction can be submitted, proven valid through *ecrecover()*, and the *transferFrom()* of the pre-approved erc20 token from _subscriber_ to _publisher_ is executed.